ayezza/topsis_profiles_selection/OPTIMAL_ASSIGNMENT_README.md

 - Profile_5 is ranked #1 for Team_Lead AND appears in top rankings for other activities
 - Profile_1 is ranked #1 for both Frontend_Development AND Tech_Lead

-This creates conflicts when trying to assign unique profiles to each activity.
+If your goal is to assign each profile to a unique activity, this creates conflicts when trying to assign unique profiles to each activity.

 ## Solution Approach